seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

     the console.

 The script’s output will display a single, final calculated value in tCO₂e.
-Compare this result to the figure reported in Table 16 of the TMR.
+Compare this result to the figure saved in markdown text.
 They should match exactly.

 -   If the results match: You have successfully demonstrated data